willstMSFT/microsoft-365-docs/microsoft-365/enterprise/manage-multitenant-org-settings.md

 1. Select **Save changes**.

-## Manage multitenant org notifications
+## Manage multitenant org notifications (private preview)

 > [!NOTE]
 > This is currently only available for private preview.

 Admins can opt-in for MTO notifications to ensure they don’t miss any updates or changes to their MTO.
 You will receive email notifications regarding any updates to the MTO such as: a new tenant joined the MTO, a tenant left the MTO, an MTO setting changed (user labels, owner/member role, MTO name), or user sync status changed (Must have full-mesh sync set up via M365 admin center).
 Email notifications are sent weekly, assuming any updates were made to the MTO.

 Additionally, in the MAC MTO portal you can review the updates and see any Microsoft recommended actions.
-Simply opt-in and select the user(s) in your org who you would like to receive the notifications.
+Opt-in and select the user(s) in your org who you would like to receive the notifications.

 ![MTO activity center.](media/manage-multitenant-org-settings/image3.png)